akuklev/akuklev.github.io/kotlin/sources/kotlin_objects.md

 # Modal objects

 Kotlin type system, as it stands, does not reflect the fact that object members may become unavailable after certain actions, or for the duration of certain actions:
 - Closeable resources cannot be accessed after being closed;
 - Closeable resources cannot be closed while being used;
 - Mutable collections cannot be structurally modified while being iterated.

-To enforce these constraints, we'll introduce modal methods: methods that are not allowed to be invoked while their host object is being “used by a third party”.
+To enforce these constraints, let us introduce modal methods: methods that are not allowed to be invoked while their host object is being “used by a third party”.
 We propose using the `break` modifier for modal methods that finalize their host object, and the `modal` modifier for methods that lock their host object for the duration of their invocation.
 Classes with modal methods will also be declared modal.
 If they have any finalizing methods, it has to be declared if finalization is mandatory (`modal!`) or optional (`modal?`):
 ```kotlin
 |\textbf{\textcolor{dgreen}{modal?}}| class ProtectedStore<T> {
   operator fun get(index: Int): T { … }